Baywatch (2017) - Review

 Plot & Thoughts

-I'l be honest, I don't know what the plot to this movie is.
+I'll be honest, I don't know what the plot of this movie is.
 (Something about drug trafficking?)
-This may be due to the fact that I didn't care enough while I was watching to remember, or it could be due to the fact that the movie doesn't really have a plot.
+This may be because I didn't care enough while I was watching to remember, or it could be because the movie doesn't really have a plot.
 I'm not sure which, and my level of apathy towards that question has not changed.
-The plotpoints that I do remember are that Mitch Buchannon (Dwayne Johnson) is the best lifeguard around, beloved by all, and Matt Brody (Zac Efron) is an arrogant Olympic swimmer who has no money and either really wants to become a lifeguard or has no other job prospects and needs the position.
+The plot points that I do remember are that Mitch Buchannon (Dwayne Johnson) is the best lifeguard around, beloved by all, and Matt Brody (Zac Efron) is an arrogant Olympic swimmer who has no money and either really wants to become a lifeguard or has no other job prospects and needs the position.
 Again, I don't really recall or care which it is, and neither should you.

 TL;DR (Conclusion)